Dan0xE/Protectus/README.md

 - VmProtect Installation
 - Tauri Version >= 2.0.0-beta

-When using a Debug Build of your Application, please copy the following files from VmProtect into your target/debug folder:
+When using a Debug Build of your application, copy either all files or only the files necessary for your operating system and architecture from VmProtect into your `target/debug` folder:

-- libVMProtectSDK.dylib
-- libVMProtectSDK32.so
-- libVMProtectSDK64.so
-- VMProtectSDK32.dll
-- VMProtectSDK32.lib
-- VMProtectSDK64.dll
-- VMProtectSDK64.lib
+- For macOS: `libVMProtectSDK.dylib`
+- For 32-bit Linux: `libVMProtectSDK32.so`
+- For 64-bit Linux: `libVMProtectSDK64.so`
+- For 32-bit Windows: `VMProtectSDK32.dll`, `VMProtectSDK32.lib`
+- For 64-bit Windows: `VMProtectSDK64.dll`, `VMProtectSDK64.lib`

-## Limitations of the Demo
+## Limitations when using Debug Builds

 Some functions do not return a valid result until the Application is protected with VmProtect